 Those employees engaging with new suppliers or suppliers from geographical locations where we see increased risk are actively involved with the Supplier Code of Conduct documentation and have a good understanding of modern slavery risks.
-Supplier awareness and commitment has recently been reaffirmed by the resigning of Supplier Code of Conduct documents by the Directors of a number of long-standing suppliers.
+Supplier awareness and commitment has recently been reaffirmed by the re-signing of Supplier Code of Conduct documents by the Directors of a number of long-standing suppliers.

+Our new employee induction programmes and company handbooks provide awareness of our company values and ethical policies, including modern slavery.
 We continually promote openness and transparency and provide avenues to all our employees and those working on our behalf to raise concerns.
 A confidential helpline is available for those who may have personal challenges and/or concerns that may affect well-being and/or work performance.
 We take all allegations of any type of unethical or illegal behaviour very seriously and have personnel trained to deal with all reported concerns sensitively and thoroughly.
 We carry out independent investigations and take any relevant action.